replyPaul/replyPaul/README.md

-🚀 About Me
+🚀 About Me:
-Exploring embodied intelligence, neuro-symbolic AI & autonomous systems for real-world impact.
+Exploring embodied intelligence, neuro-symbolic AI and autonomous cognitive systems for real-world impact.

 👋 Hi, I’m a **human-centered technologist** and **interdisciplinary visionary**, actively shaping the future of intelligent systems and emerging technologies.
 I don’t fit the traditional coder archetype—and I never aimed to.
 My journey spans two decades across diverse yet interconnected IT areas in: